 HDS - HR leaders differ by rank in how they tend to overuse their strengths.
 When under stress, HR executives may seem arrogant, impulsive, eccentric, or untrustworthy.
 They might use intimidation or charm to manage their problems.
 HR managers, on the other hand, may seem perfectionistic, micromanaging, deferential, or ingratiating when under stress.
 They might tend to avoid directly confronting their problems.4

-MVPI – HR leaders tend to desire helping others (higher Altruistic) and enjoying both work and life (higher Hedonism).
+MVPI - HR leaders tend to desire to help others (higher Altruism) and enjoy both work and life (higher Hedonism).
 They typically prefer to make decisions based on experience and instinct rather than objective data (lower Science).

-The personality characteristics that make HR professionals successful at their jobs make them likely to burn out—regardless of whether they find their work rewarding or meaningful.
-According to Deloitte research, “87% of professionals surveyed say they have passion for their current job, but 64% say they are frequently stressed, dispelling the myth that passionate employees are immune to stress or burnout.”5 That HR professionals may still feel passionate about their role does not shield them from unmanaged chronic workplace stress.
+The personality characteristics that make HR professionals successful at their jobs also make them likely to burn out—regardless of whether they find their work rewarding or meaningful.
+That HR professionals may feel passionate about their role does not shield them from unmanaged chronic workplace stress.

-HPI – Of the seven HPI scales, all seven of them are associated with burnout.
+HPI - Of the seven HPI scales, all seven of them are associated with burnout.
 While high scores and low scores both have positives and negatives, lower HPI scores tend to indicate higher likelihood of burnout.
-Two scales have particularly strong associations with burnout: lower scores on Adjustment and on Ambition, which data indicate are characteristic of HR professionals.
-Based on their HPI scores, HR employees may be particularly susceptible to burnout.
+Two scales have particularly strong associations with burnout: lower scores on Adjustment and Ambition, which data indicate are characteristic of HR professionals.

 HDS - HR employees, managers, and leaders alike can be disposed to burning out depending on their HDS scores.
 High scores on this inventory show overused strengths and derailing tendencies.
 Of the 11 scales, eight are closely associated with burnout.
 Depending on the specific scale, a lower score or a higher score is correlated to burnout.
 HR employees seem especially likely to experience burnout based on their HDS data.